 Though premium plugins would do a comprehensive job in gearing up your store for awesome deals, sometimes free plugins can do the job well too.

-Pricing Deals for WooCommerce – This plugin enables you to set dynamic, wholesale or category pricing on your store.
+Pricing Deals for WooCommerce – This plugin enables you to set dynamic, wholesale or category pricing in your store.
 You are able to give offers like “buy one, get one free,” or “buy two products, get 10% discount on both.”
-With this you can schedule a begin and end date for the offers too.
+With this, you can schedule a begin and end date for the offers too.

-Cart Deals for WooCommerce – This is another plugin that would help you in setting up different types of cart deals on your store.
-With this you can show the deal description on your checkout page as well as shopping cart, when a cart deal discount is applied.
+Cart Deals for WooCommerce – This is another plugin that would help you in setting up different types of cart deals in your store.
+With this, you can show the deal description on your checkout page as well as on shopping cart, when a cart deal discount is applied.